krisachai/GCWebViewer/README.md

 =====
 * edit included sources.yml and copy it to folder $user.home/conf/gcweb/ (eg. /usr/home/jbossusr/conf/gcweb, c:\user\owner\conf)
 * [optional] copy or edit log4j_conf.xml and put it into the same folder as sources.yml
-* deploy GCWeb.war to Java EE 5 application server (Tested on Weblogic 10.3.5 and Jboss AS 7.1 with JDK 7)
+* deploy GCWebViewer.war to Java EE 5 application server (Tested on Weblogic 10.3.5 and Jboss AS 7.1 with JDK 7)

 Performance
 =====